braintumorsegmentation/instructions/README.md

 If you are unsure whether your method can be containerized or how to proceed, please contact us in advance.
 We will try to help you with Docker.
 We have created a PDF-Document containing the exact specifications which you can download here: https://github.com/njarng/docker_brats/raw/master/BRATS_Docker_Interface.pdf

+**Also, be sure to check out the documentation on the Docker website.**

 ### What we need from you
 + Your version of the Docker run command below with the name of your container and the script call